mattydevicce/pluto/u7-project-3/README.md

 - [Chart.js](http://www.chartjs.org/) Simple, clean and engaging charts for designers and developers
 - [ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html) This guide provides you with all you need to get started in sending and receiving emails from and to your application.
 Avoid the `sendgrid` (API) gem, [instead use this](https://sendgrid.com/docs/Integrate/Frameworks/rubyonrails.html)
 - [ActionMailer Previews](http://api.rubyonrails.org/v4.1.0/classes/ActionMailer/Base.html#class-ActionMailer::Base-label-Previewing+emails) - Designing HTML emails is a pain, check out this feature to make it easy!
+- Ask your questions on [StackOverflow](http://stackoverflow.com/).
+Utilize your team, and fellow students as well.
+For additional support, open a Github issue with the exact details of the error and mention/Slack the issue to the instructional team.